lukepereira/cloudfund/README.md

 # Cloudfound
 Cloudfound aims to support open-source and not-for-profit initiatives by crowdfunding and maintaining cloud resources and deployments using Stripe, Kubernetes, and Github.
-Ideal candidates would be services or microservices which can be used by many people and would benefit from decentralized funding and deployment review/versioning.
+Ideal candidates would be services or micro-services which can be used by many people and would benefit from decentralized funding and deployment versioning.

 Examples of use cases:
 - A web app created by a not-for-profit organization